 4. You’re not sure college is right for you

-Or maybe you know you want a degree but don’t yet have a clear plan for what to study and how college fits into your larger life and career goals.
+But maybe you know you want a degree but don’t yet have a clear plan for what to study and how college fits into your future goals.

 If you aren’t sure whether college is right for you, taking a break can give you time to figure out what you want without wasting money on tuition.